-Personification ascribes human qualities such as thought, will, and emotion to non-human creatures and inanimate objects.
-Personification creates great fun for little ones (who love reading about The Little House or poetry or descriptive writing.
+Personification gives human qualities such as thought, will, and emotion to non-human creatures and inanimate objects.
+Personification creates great fun for little ones (who love reading about The Little House or comparison poems or descriptive writing.

 Do you homeschool a teenager?
 In Lesson 14, WriteShop I teaches point of view via a fun personification lesson!
 Middle and high school students learn to write a detailed, descriptive first-person narrative from the perspective of an object such as a toaster, lawnmower, or toothbrush.

 Describe Winter As a Person